graphops/launchpad-charts/charts/graph-node/README.md

 By default, the chart defines three Graph Node Groups:

-1. `block-ingestor`, with a `replicaCount` of `1`, which is also configured in the configuration template as the block ingestor node
+1. `block-ingestor`, with a `replicaCount` of `1`, which is also configured in the [configuration template](#advanced-configuration) as the block ingestor node
 1. `index`, with a `replicaCount` of `1`, which is configured as an `index-node`, and included in the `default` [Index Pool for subgraph deployment purposes](#subgraph-deployment-rules)
 1. `query`, with a `replicaCount` of `1`, which is configured as a `query-node`

 See [Values](#Values) for how to scale these groups and apply other configuration.
 You can also disable these groups to define more advanced grouping configuration.

+Kubernetes `Service`s are provisioned for each group to allow load balancing and failover for nodes in that group.

 ### Graph Node Groups